--

-Course #: 08950 Credits: 1/2

-PEIMS #: 12701500 Grade: 12
+Course #: 08950 Credits: 1⁄2 PEIMS #: 12701500 Grade: 12

 Phlebotomy is an independent study course taught on the campus of TSTC, offered as a continuing education credit.
 This course usually meets three nights a week during the spring semester.
 Phlebotomy provides a general overview of techniques, procedures and issues pertaining to the proper collection of blood specimens for routine clinical laboratory testing in order to develop well-trained, proficient and professional phlebotomists.
 Students will learn proper patient contact and procedures; phlebotomy techniques, procedures and equipment; the anatomy and physiology of the circulatory system; and laboratory organization and measurement.
-Training includes 84 hours of classroom instruction and clinical hours determined by the successful completion of 100 combined vein puncture and finger/heel sticks.
+Training includes 84 hours of classroom instruction and clinical hours determined by the successful completion of 100 combined vein puncture and finger/heel sticks for students to receive a National Phlebotomy certification.
 This course is only available at Holland Medical High.